When the Underdog Pulled Up With Receipts — Modern Paraphrase | nocap.bible

 "But Jeroboam son of Nebat — who was just a servant of Solomon son of David — rose up and rebelled against his king.
 And then a bunch of worthless scoundrels gathered around him and overpowered Rehoboam, Solomon's son, when he was young and didn't have the backbone to stand up to them."

-Abijah was basically saying: your whole kingdom started with a rebellion led by a servant and a crew of nobodies who took advantage of a kid who wasn't ready.
+Abijah was basically saying: your whole started with a rebellion led by a servant and a crew of nobodies who took advantage of a kid who wasn't ready.
 That's your .
 That's your origin story.
 Not exactly something to be proud of. 💀

 The Idol Callout 🐄